 Austrian physicist Erwin Schrodinger proposed a thought experiment in 1935 to discuss the paradox of the Copenhagen interpretation of quantum mechanics.
 Any non-physicist fans of the TV sitcom The Big Bang Theory, are likely also familiar with paradox known as Schrodinger’s Cat.
 Schrodinger’s theoretical experiment places a living cat in a steel box with a radioactive trigger and a vial of poison.
 If the radioactive substance decays, the trigger will break the vial of poison killing the cat.
 If the radioactive substance does not decay, the cat remains alive.
 The paradox comes in the not knowing.
 Since there is a 50-50 chance of the trigger decaying, without opening the box, one will not know if the cat is dead or alive.
 Since we don’t know, and in fact cannot know the state of the cat without opening the box, the cat is said to be both alive and dead.
 In quantum mechanics, this state is called a superposition.

 On the TV show, Sheldon suggests that Leonard and Penny’s proposed date is like Schrodinger’s Cat.
 Only by looking in the box, or in their case actually going on the date, will they know how the date will turn out and what effect it will have on their friendship.

 Living in a space town like Huntsville, Alabama, with all its rocket scientists, we mere mortals often feel like Penny; it’s all just a bunch of “jibber jabber.”
 I know lots of real-life Sheldon’s and Leonard’s, I think that’s why I like the show so much.
 Being a Marketing and Branding Agency, I’m trying to get them to think about target markets, brand and marketing strategies and they can’t quit talking about delta Vs and burn rates.

 So what do Schrodinger and Sheldon have to do with marketing?

 After all the planning is done, and the strategy decided, and the budgets approved, someone has to open the box.
-That is, at some point you just have to launch the strategy and see if it succeeds or fails.
+That is, at some point you just have to launch the marketing strategy and see if it succeeds or fails.